rust-lang/rust/doc/rust.md

 const_item : "const" ident ':' type '=' expr ';' ;
 ~~~~~~~~

-A Constant is a named value stored in read-only memory in a crate.
+A *constant* is a named value stored in read-only memory in a crate.
 The value bound to a constant is evaluated at compile time.
 Constants are declared with the `const` keyword.
 A constant item must have an expression giving its definition.